-Donna Davies and Brian Lowry manage the Parish Centre at St John Stone, and they put on great events on a monthly basis.
+Donna Davies manages the Parish Centre at St John Stone, and puts on great events on a monthly basis.

 The Elderly are only some of those who might suffer from loneliness among us…how do we reach out in visiting, becoming a dementia friendly parish?
 Our SVP team hold regular afternoon get-togethers (sometimes with lunch, sometimes with afternoon tea), in St John Stone’s hall.
 These are advertised in our newsletter.